Matthew 5:6 Blessed are they which do hunger and thirst after righteousness: for they shall be filled.

 The "for" here is a causal adverb that means "seeing that", "because", or "since."

-The "they" is used explicitly as the subject of the final phrase.
-This is unnecessary in Greek because the subject is also a part of the verb ending.
+The "they" is used explicitly as the subject of the final phrase. this is unnecessary in Greek because the subject is also a part of the verb ending.
 Christ only uses the pronoun when he wants to emphasize it.

 The Greek word translated in this version as "filled" also means "to satisfy" with a close association with the physical satisfaction of eating.
 Christ uses a bit a humor here, choosing a word that is usually applied to cattle, specifically the fattening of cattle.
-This takes us back to Christ's metaphor for eating, especially bread (Mat 4:4), and receiving what we really need besides food into our lives.
+This takes us back to Christ's metaphor for eating, especially bread (Matthew 4:4), and receiving what we really need besides food into our lives.

 There are a number of patterns in the Beatitudes, which are discussed in this article, The Beatitudes.